SpokeyWheeler/informix-text-exporter/README.md

 **Configuration of the Exporter:**

-This file is called `ifx-text-exporter.config` and needs to be in the `informix-text-exporter` directory
+This JSON file is called `informix-text-exporter.config` and needs to be in the `informix-text-exporter` directory.

-`TEXTFILE_DIRECTORY /path/to/place/where/prometheus/looks/for/text/files/` (e.g. `TEXTFILE_DIRECTORY=/var/lib/node_exporter/textfile_collector/`)

 **Static Labels:**